Nictiz/Nictiz-tooling-testscripts/generate/README.md

 #### Fixtures

 Within the `@href` attribute of `nts:fixture`, the parameter `{$_FORMAT}` can be used to automatically output the format (either `xml` or `json`) the fixture is expected to be in.

-See the section below on automatically converting XML fixtures to JSON.
+During building, a check will be done on the existence of fixtures that are directly referenced from the TestScripts.
+It is possible to make an exception for the special situation where a fixture is declared in JSON format but only exists in XML format by setting the `convert.to.json.file` build parameter to the path of a readable file.
+All the XML version of JSON fixtures will be written to this file, so they can be converted later on.
+A separate script for this is available in the folder "convertXmlToJson".

 A LoadResources script is generated for all fixtures in the "_reference"-folder.
 See the section on building on how to exclude files and/or folders from being added the LoadResources script.
+Usually, fixtures that are only used for sending need to be excluded from the LoadResources script.

 ##### Including fixtures in other fixtures